facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

     // Show the widget view and hide the actual view.
     [self presentViewController: widget animated:true completion:nil];
 ```
-During the constructor call, it is specified in its first parameter which camera is going to be used, being “true” the value to use the front camera and “false” the value to use the rear camera.
+During the constructor call, it is specified in its first parameter which camera is going to be used, being `true` the value to use the front camera and `false` the value to use the rear camera.
 The second parameter sets the class that implements the protocol events of the class.
-In the third parameter, “error” is used to indicate a problem during the widget creation, for example, a problem regarding camera permissions.
+In the third parameter, `error` is used to indicate a problem during the widget creation, for example, a problem regarding camera permissions.

 ---